ADFG Fishery Hotlines

 In anticipation of new requirements, Alaska Marine Safety Education Association has been offering free drill conductor training for commercial vessel owners, skippers, and crew.
 Funding for this program won’t last forever, so if you haven’t had a chance to get in on this excellent class, check soon to see if it is still available.
 Contact AMSEA for more information on locations and course schedules for this and other class offerings.

-Alaska Congressional Delegation Continue the Legislative Fight on GE Salmon
+Alaska Congressional Delegation Continue the Legislative Fight to Label GE Salmon

 The FDA's approval of genetically engineered salmon was a significant disappointment for fishermen and others concerned about modified foods and the environment, but the Alaska delegation and others in congress are working to prevent the sale of these fish until the product is labeled.
 Senator Lisa Murkowski spoke on the Senate floor after the decision was announced and vowed to carry on the fight.
 Last May, Murkowski worked with her peers to successfully added language to the 2017 spending package, which ensures no GE salmon will be sold until the FDA drafts and implements a labeling process.

 “The FDA shall not allow the introduction or delivery into inter-state commerce of any food that contains genetically-engineered salmon, until FDA has published final labeling guidelines for informing consumers of this content,” Murkowski said.

 Senators Lisa Murkowski and Dan Sullivan working with Congressman Don Young introduced legislation again this year to require labeling and reduce the risks associated with genetically altered salmon.
 Senator Sullivan is listed as a co-sponsor on Murkowski’s legislation.
 It is likely that there will be additional legislative actions on this matter over the next year.